vgarro/the-crypto-dashboard/README.md

 The auto-refresh feature uses client-side fetching to update data without requiring a full page reload, providing a smooth user experience while keeping cryptocurrency data current.

+### Drag & Drop Functionality

+The dashboard features an intuitive drag and drop system for customizing card order:

+- **Drag to Reorder**: Click and drag any crypto card to reposition it within the grid
+- **Visual Feedback**: Smooth animations and visual indicators during drag operations
+- **Persistent Order**: Card arrangements are automatically saved to browser localStorage
+- **Cross-Session Persistence**: Your custom order is restored when you refresh or revisit the page
+- **Touch Support**: Works seamlessly on both desktop and mobile devices

+**How to Use:**
+1. **Reorder Cards**: Click and drag any cryptocurrency card to your desired position
+2. **Visual Cues**: A drag handle icon appears on hover to indicate draggable elements
+3. **Automatic Saving**: Your new order is instantly saved to localStorage
+4. **Persistent Layout**: Refresh the page or auto-refresh data - your order remains intact

+The drag and drop system maintains order even when new data is fetched, ensuring your personalized layout persists across all interactions.

 ## Customization

 ### Adding More Cryptocurrencies